omundy/ColladaFragmenter/README.md

 -------
 PHP 5.3+ recommended, SimpleXML support required

-It is imperative that you run this application from the command line if possible.
+I recommend you run this application from the command line if possible.
 The difference in speed is dramatic.
 For example...

     $ php file.php